 Why It Still Matters

 So the next time you’re in a hospital and everything smells like cleaning solution and latex gloves, thank Joseph Lister.
 He turned the tide in one of humanity’s bloodiest battles: the war against infection.
+He proved that sometimes the answer isn’t more dramatic surgery or faster techniques.
+Sometimes it’s just washing your damn hands.

 Sources: